bytecodealliance/rustix/README.md

 x86, and aarch64, but a fair amount of code has been successfully adapted to use it, and ports to most other architectures should be straightforward.

-This feature is fun in two ways:
+This feature is fun in three ways:
  - By being implemented entirely in Rust, avoiding `libc`, `errno`, and pthread cancellation, and using type layout optimizations and an optimized error type, most functions compile down to very simple code and can even be